cordpackers/reUpdater/readme.md

 ## Status

 Currently it's hard to estimate.
-And as an alpha program not 100% usable yet.
+And as it's in alpha it's not 100% usable yet.
 Please use it with caution.

 ## Usage